stjudecloud/workflows/tests/input/README.md

 ## test_R1.fq.gz

 10,000 reads in FASTQ format.
 Can be used by itself to represent a Single-End sample or used with `test_R2.fq.gz` to represent a Paired-End sample.
+Generated with `fq generate`.

 ## test_R2.fq.gz

 10,000 reads in FASTQ format.
 Can be used by itself to represent a Single-End sample or used with `test_R1.fq.gz` to represent a Paired-End sample.
+Generated with `fq generate`.

 ## test_rnaseq_variant.bam